Alternhuman/marcopolo-doc/source/index.rst

 Welcome to MarcoPolo's documentation!
 =====================================

 MarcoPolo is a service discovery protocol based on multicast networking designed for Local-Area Networks.
+It is bindable to multiple languages and integrates easily with preexisting *software*.

 .. toctree::
    :maxdepth: 1